ai/evolu-lang/README.md

 # Evolu

 Evolu is a programming language to automatically generate programs by evolution (genetic programming).
-It created to be readable for human (instead of artificial neural networks) and easy editable and mixable for genetics algorithm (instead of tree structure and modern production languages).
+It is created to be readable by human beings (instead of artificial neural networks) and easily editable and mixable for genetic algorithm (instead of tree structure and modern production languages).

-## How It Work
+## How It Works

-Developer define commands by Evolu to create business specific language (or uses standard commands pack) and defines tests (*fitness*), to determine what program he want to create.
+A developer defines commands by Evolu to create a business specific language (or uses the standard commands pack) and defines tests (*fitness*), to determine what program he or she wants to create.

-In next step he use generator, which use genetics algorithm, particle swarm optimization or another evolutionary algorithms.
+In the next step he or she uses a generator, which uses a genetic algorithm, particle swarm optimization or other evolutionary algorithms.
 In the simplest case:
-1. Generator create array (*population*) with random bytes (*genes*).
+1. Generator creates an array (*population*) with random bytes (*genes*).
-2. It add random changes (mutation) to each byte stream in this array.
+2. It adds random changes (*mutation*) to each byte stream in this array.
-3. It compile each of this random bytes streams by Evolu language and run obtained programs with tests.
+3. It compiles each of these random byte streams by Evolu language and runs obtained programs with tests.
-4. Bad programs will be deleted and best programs will be copied to population.
+4. Bad programs will be deleted and best programs will be copied to the population.
-5. Generator return to step 2 until obtained program will pass all test.
+5. Generator returns to step 2 until an obtained program passes all of the tests.

 ## Features

 * It is similar to usual programming languages with variables, commands, blocks and conditions.
 * Simple and explicit code.
 If you change one byte of code, you will change one command or parameter in program.
-If you just join two half-part of two different programs, you will get algorithm with properties of this two part.
+If you just join two half parts of two different programs, you will get algorithm with properties of both parts.
-* Program is coded to byte stream, so you can use a lot of libraries to mutate code.
-Of course, you can use string form for debug and research.
+* Program is coded to a byte stream, so you can use a lot of libraries to mutate programs.
+Of course, you can use the string form for debug and research.
-* You may to extend standard commands and conditions for the purposes of your task.
+* You are able to extend standard commands and conditions for the purposes of your task.
-* It has interpreter on JavaScript, so you can create distributed cluster from site visitors by simple web page.
+* It has an interpreter in JavaScript, so you can create a distributed cluster from site visitors with a simple web page.

 ## Language Philosophy

-* **Explicit code.** To control mutation, we must know, that when we change one byte, algorithm will change for little.
-When we copy part of one algorithm to another, we except, that second algorithm get some properties from first one.
+* **Explicit code.** To control mutation, we must know, that when we change one byte, the algorithm will change slightly.
+When we copy a part of one algorithm to another, we expect, that the second algorithm will get some properties from the first one.
-* **Everything make sense.** Mutation doesn’t know about syntax and formats.
+* **Everything makes sense.** A mutation doesn’t know about syntax and formats.
-  Interpreter must try to get maximum sense, from any bytes stream.
-For example, byte can code 2 values, we must read even bytes as first value and odd values as second.
-So any byte value make sense, not just first two.
+  Interpreter must try to get maximum sense, from any byte stream.
+For example, if a byte can code 2 values, we must read even bytes as first value and odd values as second.
+So any byte value makes sense, not just the first two.
-* **Simple structures.** We can’t demand from the mutation to place all conditions in start of block.
-Better way is to mark conditions and expect it in any place of block.
+* **Simple structures.** We can’t demand on the mutation placing all conditions in the beginning of a block.
+A better way is to mark conditions and expect them in any place of a block.

 ## Description

 ### Program

-Each Evolu program start from `EVOLU:` prefix to check, that file or stream contain program.
+Each Evolu program starts with an `EVOLU:` prefix to check, that the file or stream contains a program.

-As XML, Evolu is a just syntax format.
+Like XML, Evolu is just a syntax format.
 So you need to have business-specific languages and mark, what language is used in this Evolu program.
-So after `EVOLU:` stream must contain language name and colon.
+So, after the `EVOLU:` prefix, stream must contain language name and a colon.

     <program> ::= "EVOLU:" <language> ":" <rules>

-Language name is case insensive and may contain any chars, except colon and space.
+Language name is case insensitive and may contain any chars, except colon and space.

-Genetics algorithm shouldn’t change this prefixes, they should be used only to store and transfer Evolu programs.
+The genetic algorithm shouldn’t change these prefixes, they should be used only to store and transfer Evolu programs.

 ### Rules

-Evolu program is split to separated blocks, *rules*, by *separator*.
-Separator is a build-in command and may be coded in different bytes (depending on command count, see “Commands and Parameters” section below).
+An Evolu program is split to separated blocks, *rules*, by *separator*.
+The separator is a built-in command and may be coded in different bytes (depending on command count, see “Commands and Parameters” section below).
 But in any languages `0x00` byte is a separator.

     <rules>     ::= ( <rule> <separator> )*
     <separator> ::= 0x00 | <separator bytes in this language>

 ### Commands and Parameters

-Rule contain pairs of *commands* and optional *parameter*.
+A rule contains pairs of *commands* and an optional *parameter*.
 Command byte begins with `0` bit and command number is encoded by next 7 bits.
-Any other bytes (begins with `1`) after command encode parameter number.
+Any other bytes (beginning with `1`) after command encode parameter number.
 For example, 2 bytes `1aaaaaaa` and `1bbbbbbb` encode parameter with `aaaaaaabbbbbbb` value.

     <rule>      ::= ( <command> ( <parameter> )* )*
     <command>   ::=   0xxxxxxx
     <parameter> ::= ( 1xxxxxxx )*

-There are 127 different commands number in one command byte, but language may has less commands.
-Mutation can generate any bytes and Evolu must try to decode any of them.
+There are 127 different commands number in one command byte, but language may have less commands.
+A mutation can generate any bytes and Evolu must try to decode any of them.
 So, commands are marked numbers in a circle: if language have 3 commands (`separator`, `a`, `b`), 0 will be encode `separator`, 1 – `a`, 2 – `b`, but 3 will encode `separator` again, 4 – `a`, etc.

 In language description commands may specify format of it’s parameter.